ryo-ohki-code/flux2-api-image-generator-nodejs/README.md

 BFL_API_KEY=your_bfl_api_key_here
 ```

-4. Ensure Ollama is installed and running locally:
+4. To use advanced prompting - Ensure Ollama is installed and running locally:

 I used `mistral-nemo:12b-instruct-2407-fp16` model, but you can modify `OLLAMA_MODEL` to use another one.